Guidelines for the Series Approaches to Teaching World Literature

 Persons interested in editing a volume in the series should write to the office of scholarly communication (firstname.lastname@example.org) stating their interest and outlining their qualifications for the task.
 Letters of inquiry should include a curriculum vitae of no more than five pages for each prospective editor.

-The staff may decline the proposal, return the proposal for revision, or accept the proposal for development into a full prospectus, including annotated table of contents, for consideration by the Publications Committee.
+The staff may decline the proposal, return the proposal for revision, or accept the proposal for development into a full prospectus for consideration by the Publications Committee.

 The survey questionnaire elicits information on such matters as the following: courses in which the subject is taught, editions or translations used, textbooks selected, central issues and typical problems encountered, background readings assigned or recommended to students, critical and reference works used by instructors, and audiovisual and electronic resources used.
 The final item on the survey provides an opportunity for respondents to submit an essay proposal; thus the survey results assist volume editors in developing a list of contributors for part 2, “Approaches,” as well as in determining what information should be provided in part 1, “Materials.”